MoserMichael/my-notes/dev-other-blog.md

 I am also doing more stuff in Visual Studio Code (got forced onto that at work, once upon a time jobs were more liberal with tool usage, now everything is must be opinionated.
 Visual Studio Code has some advantages over vim)

 Where vim still rules: if you need to encrypt the file at rest. (i have a vim plugin for that).
-Also: editing text in bulk is much more immediate with vim...
+Also: editing text in bulk is much more immediate with vim, and one character navigation is better, and ....

 A lesson learned from all this: better not to be religious about any tool.
 VIM was the universal editor for me, for quite a long time, however it is only a tool.
 VIM has advantages in some areas and disadvantages in others, just like everything.